ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 peer-to-peer `Rendezvous` is to occur based on the Preconnection.

-If Local Endpoints are specified on a Preconnection, then all the Local Endpoints on the Preconnection MUST eligible for communication from the host they are specified on.
+If Local Endpoints are specified on a Preconnection, then all the Local Endpoints on the Preconnection MUST be eligible for communication from the host they are specified on.
 For example, their Endpoint Identifiers might correspond to different interfaces on a multi-homed host, or their Endpoint Identifiers might correspond to local interfaces and a STUN server that can be resolved to a server reflexive address for a Preconnection used to